-We talked several minutes, and I confessed my inexperience, being a seasoned long-distance cyclist, a mediocre runner and worse swimmer — never having swum farther than a mile before.
+We talked several minutes, and I confessed my inexperience, being a seasoned long-distance cyclist, a mediocre runner, and worse swimmer.
+I had never swum farther than a mile before.

 Deborah asked if I had family to cheer me on.
 “Nope, came here alone,” I replied.
 We talked a while, and as I exited the registration tent, I thought, what a wonderful volunteer!

 As if her being out there all afternoon wasn’t enough, after darkness had fallen and I was just finishing the race, there she was!
 “You did it!” she said.
 It was almost 15 hours since the race had begun, an exhausting day for both of us.
-Yet she waited at the finish line to congratulate me, give me a hug, and take pictures so that I’d never forget this day, the day I had fulfilled the dream of doing my first Ironman.
+Yet she waited at the finish line to congratulate me, give me a hug, and take pictures so I’d never forget this day — the day I fulfilled the dream of doing my first Ironman.